Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Budgets

 \subsection{Potential Vorticity}

 The linear quasigeostrophic potential vorticity equation is [\cite{M76}]:

 in which ${\mathcal H} $ represents modification of the mean buoyancy profile through diabatic processes, $\Phi$ is the geostrophic streamfunction $(\Phi= \Pi/f$ with Coriolis parameter $f$) and pressure $\Pi$ is defined in the absence of the internal wavefield.
 For parcels that do not make excursions into the mixed layer, ${\mathcal H} = \partial_{z} \frac{f}{N^2} \partial_z (K_{\rho} \langle B_z \rangle )$.
 In the background wavefield, $K_{\rho} \cong 5\times10^{-6}$ m$^{2}$ s$^{-1}$.
 Scaling terms on the right-hand-side of (\ref{qg_pv}) using this diapycnal diffusivity and the viscosity operators identified in the previous section along with estimates of vertical shear, deformation rate of strain and the first baroclinic deformation radius for a lateral scale, one finds that terms involving internal wave momentum are one to two orders of magnitude larger than that involving the dipaycnal process.
-Diabatic effects are thus excluded from consideration below and the issue will be revisited in the Discussion.
+Diabatic effects are thus excluded from consideration below.